 Stanford is excited to join the vibrant Redwood City community with its first significant location beyond the university’s main campus.
 The on-campus Cardinal Café offers convenient dining featuring regionally and globally inspired cuisine.
-Staff can enjoy a 28,000-square-foot recreation and wellness center, along with a childcare center opening in Fall 2019.
+Staff can enjoy a 28,000-square-foot recreation and wellness center, along with a childcare center.

 Stanford Redwood City campus design is rooted in these guiding principles: